Legal: Examination Requirements

 Attorneys who meet the bar requirements for one of these areas can be called a specialist.

-As unique as some of the inventions that come across their desks, patent attorneys fall into their own category of specialization.
+As unique as some of the inventions that come across their desks, patent and intellectual property attorneys fall into their own category of specialization.
 These lawyers are recognized under federal, not state jurisdiction.
 Because of this, patent attorneys can advise clients on all patent-related matters anywhere in the United States, no matter state court or bar association rules.

 Patent attorneys must register with the United States Patent and Trademark Office (USPTO).
 Attorneys interested in this field must meet a stringent list of requirements to become registered as a patent attorney.
 Registration involves taking and passing an exam that measures the applicant's knowledge of USPTO procedures, ethics rules, federal statutes and regulations.
 The multi-part exam usually includes a majority of questions on the correct way to draft and handle a U.S. patent or international application.